wds4/tribal-tapestry/experiment/rules.md

 ## _Attention_

 The *studious inattention* towards data that conflicts with the tribal narrative is a virtue.
 Conversely, the *selective attention* towards data that supports the tribal narrative is a virtue.
+This is in contrast to the standard mode, which encourages vigilance to any data points which might contradict any given belief, hypothesis, or theory.

 ## _Logical fallacy_